Dr Ruth Rose

 - I offer a service for gene cloning and protein production and purification.

 - If you have any questions regarding these techniques or if you’re stuck with your experiments, just ask.

-- The facility has a sonicator, AKTApure and full range of gel tanks and western blotting equipment.
+- The facility has a sonicator, a range of AKTA systems, including AKTA pure, and a full range of gel tanks and western blotting equipment.

 Protein Production Facility

 I have run the Protein Production Facility for 10 years.
 It offers services for all stages of the purification process, from gene cloning and recombinant technology to the preparation of highly pure protein ready for crystallography with every step in between.
 The facility has also a speciality of purifying antibodies from secreted media.
 A range of specialist equipment is housed in the facility including an array of AKTA systems, variety of columns and sonicator.
 A number of expression systems are available including yeast and mammalian cells.
 Additional equipment includes a vacuum concentrator and western blotting.

 For several years I have been involved in examining plastic biodegradation.
 I am developing new methods for assessing biodegradation in an artificial system that mimics the environment.
 I am particularly interested in the mechanism of polymer breakdown, leading towards polymer uptake and incorporation.
 This is a fast moving, emotive and challenging field but it is imperative that we make reasoned, rational decisions to ensure the best health of the planet.

 I am a biochemist, a microbiologist, a geneticist and with a hint of polymer chemist.
 I have fantastic industrial collaborations that provide samples.
 QMUL and SBCS is ideally suited for this type of research as we are a fantastically diverse department allowing the transfer of ideas and samples from ecologists and environmental biologists to laboratory and theoretical scientists.